 Poverty and learning are often talked about together, mostly because it is agreed upon that education is an avenue out of poverty.
-On an individual level, education can be the difference between a life below and a live above the poverty line.
+On an individual level, education can be the difference between a life below and a life above the poverty line.
 On a societal level, educating girls is seen as the closest thing to a silver bullet for eradicating poverty.
 Education can improve food security, improve health standards and improve gender equality.
 However, poverty impacts education just as much as education impacts poverty; poverty has a direct impact on a child’s ability to learn.

 The Relationship Between Poverty and Learning